 Organizational Purpose: Work towards having the human rights of aging people recognized; in order for them to be released and returned to families to begin the process of reintegration and rebuilding communities and a more humane society.

-Mission: To advocate, educate, and lobby for the human rights of aging people incarcerated in prisons across the United States.
+Mission: To advocate, educate, and lobby for the release and human rights of aging people incarcerated in prisons across the United States.

 Vision: Ultimately through Aging People in Prison Human Rights Campaign to help move the American criminal justice system and culture from a punishment to human rights paradigm for peoples accused of crimes.